Skip to main content

 Procedure

-The following is to change the disk partition table format from MBR to GPT for a CentOS instance.
+Here's how to convert the disk partition table format from MBR to GPT for a CentOS instance.

-This procedure is based on the CentOS Stream 8 image provided by KakaoCloud.
+This example uses the CentOS Stream 8 image provided by KakaoCloud.

 caution